Israel's "tunnel rats" brace for new guerrilla war

 Such preparations reflect concerns that should Israel or the United States carry out attacks on Iran’s disputed nuclear program, Tehran may retaliate through its allies on the Jewish state’s borders.

-“You can see a growing threat,” said a major from the Israeli engineering corps’ Yahalom (“Diamond”) commando unit.
+“You can see a growing threat,” said a major from the Israeli engineering corps’ Yahoo (“Diamond”) commando unit.

 “We’re gathering the information, studying it and building training facilities to train our soldiers,” the officer, whose name was withheld under secrecy regulations, told Reuters Television during an exercise put on for the foreign media at Sirkin special forces base in central Israel.